 Biotite is the most common mica mineral and also known as black mica, a silicate mineral in the common mica group.
 Approximate chemical formula K (Mg, Fe).
-Biotite can be found in massive crystal layers weighing several hundred pounds.
+It can be found in massive crystal layers weighing several hundred pounds.
 It is abundant in metamorphic rocks (both regional and contact), pegmatites, and also in granites and other invasive magmatic rocks.
 Biotite usually occurs in brown to black, dark green variety.

-Biotite is a name used for a range of black mica minerals with different chemical compositions but with very similar physical properties.
+It is a name used for a range of black mica minerals with different chemical compositions but with very similar physical properties.
 These minerals are usually indistinguishable from each other without laboratory analysis.
 There is a small list of biotite minerals that were down.

 Occurrence of Biotite

 Biotite is found in a wide variety of magmatic and metamorphic rocks.
-Biotite is common in various magmatic and metamorphic rocks.
+It is common in various magmatic and metamorphic rocks.
 In igneous rocks, more commonly in silicic and alkaline rocks, e.g. granites, diorites, gabbros and peridotites.
 Schists are important in metamorphic rocks including gneisses, filites and horns.
 It is also found in immature sedimentary rocks, but changes the clay minerals when worn.
 The biotite in the granite tends to be weaker than the biotite present in the riolite in the volcanic equivalent of magnesium.
-Biotite is sometimes found in large degradable crystals in pegmatite veins, as is sometimes the case in New England, Virginia and North Carolina USA.
+It is sometimes found in large degradable crystals in pegmatite veins, as is sometimes the case in New England, Virginia and North Carolina USA.
 It is a fundamental component of many metamorphic shingers and forms in suitable compositions in a wide range of pressure and temperature.
 Biotite is estimated to be up to 7% of the exposed continental crust.

-Physical Properties of Biotite
+Biotite Physical Properties

 |Chemical Classification||Dark mica|